-The numbers of pregnancies that are multiples have increased over the last twenty years.
+The numbers of multiple pregnancies have increased over the last twenty years.
 This increase is primarily due to the fact that one third of women who are having babies are over the age of thirty, and these women are more likely to conceive multiples.

 Another reason for the increase in multiples is due to fertility drugs and fertility procedures.
-Even with this, there are still two basic types of multiples: identical/monozygotic and fraternal/dizygotic.
+There are two basic types of multiples: identical/monozygotic and fraternal/dizygotic.

 What are identical/monozygotic multiples?

 Identical/Monozygotic multiples come from a single fertilized egg and are genetically identical.
 Monozygotic multiples are often referred to as identical twins/multiples.
 These multiples would all be the same gender and look alike.